 As a homeowner, you can reduce light pollution AND increase the safety of your home!
 You may also save some of that precious electricity.

 Here is a simple little shield your kids can make.
 All you need is some cardboard, a ruler and scissors and a bit of outdoor paint.
 It will reduce glare onto the street and help visitors see your doorsteps.
 You may have to help them a bit with the painting at the end.

 WARNING: Don't try this with higher wattage incandescent bulbs.
 They can get very hot and may burn the cardboard - or more!

 The shield fits over the bulb and will shield the light, preventing any light from shinning above the horizon.
 The light that is shielded, is reflected down onto the ground.
-Therefore instead of creating glare and wasting light, you will use this light allowing the use of a lower wattage bulb.
-This will save energy.
+Therefore instead of creating glare and wasting light, it improved visibility allowing the use of a lower wattage bulb.
+Thus saving energy.
 Cut out the "C" shaped paper pattern here.
 The central hole may be made smaller to accomodate smaller light bulbs.

 Get a piece of cardboard 8.5 x 11 inch.
 If you are careful, you will be able to cut all the cardboard pieces from a single 8.5 x 11 inch piece of cardboard.
 You can use the paper pattern to cut out the stiffening form from the cardboard.
 Use the paper pattern (or the cut-out cardboard) to cut thick alluminium foil from a roll.

 Tape the cardboard into a cone and tape the strip of cardboard around the bottom edge of the cone.
 (This will both stiffen the cone's lower edge, and it will help shield the light.)
 See the image to the left.
 It may help make these instructions more clear.